SouthernMethodistUniversity/dhri/docs/_sources/sections/aboutDHRI.md

     * When you are setting up your tools, questions are being asked that will shape the answers/results you get.
 If the set up questions don't make sense, you will have a better sense of what expertise you want to seek out to help you choose.
              * *Note:* Skills in programming or tools only grow when you are using them to complete a project (skill building is usually project-based).

-* **Data & Access.**  When accessing or creating datasets; there are many considerations, including copyright, licensing, and ethics.
+* **Data Use & Re-use.**  When accessing or creating datasets; there are many considerations, including copyright, licensing, and ethics.

 * In the closing **Project Planning and One Day Project Lab** sections, we will work on applying what we have discussed to your specific research questions and projects.